ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 * Click **Reserve IP**.
 * Enter your IP address in the **IP address** field.

-   Make sure the IP address that you want to reserve falls in the IP range that is defined while creating the subnet.
+   Make sure the IP address that you want to reserve falls in the IP range that is defined when the subnet is created.
    {: note}

 * Provide a description of your reserved IP in the **Reserved IP description (optional)** field.